 Claire Fleury - Costume and Fashion Designer since 2014.

-With a history in dance and theatre, CF creates her designs with a stage in mind.
+With a profound history in dance and theatre, CF creates her designs with a stage in mind.

-She uses vibrant textiles and easy going but structural silhouettes to create appealing agender styles.
-Cf designs and makes costumes for dance, theatre and nightlife, and garments for all occasions as long as it is something special.
+She uses vibrant textiles and easy going but structural silhouettes to create appealing styles for all genders.
+Cf designs and makes costumes for dance, theatre and nightlife, and garments for all occasions as long as it is something truly special.

 She has made dance costumes for Antonio Ramos, Coco Karol, Yackez (Jon and Larissa Velez-Jackson), Tatyana Tenenbaum, Molly Lieber and Eleanor Smith, and custom garments for Laurie Anderson and Susanne Bartsch, among others.